null

 1. Lie on your back with your arms and legs extended at an angle, forming the shape of an X. Tuck your chin to lengthen your neck.
 Place a dumbbell near your right hand, sitting up, so the handle is perpendicular to the ground.
 This is your starting position.

-2. Inhale, bring your left arm over to your right side and grab the dumbbell with both hands, bringing it to your right shoulder.
+2. Inhale, bring your left arm over to your right side, and grab the dumbbell with both hands, bringing it to your right shoulder.

-3. Exhale, engage your core to lift your upper body off the ground.
+3. Exhale, and engage your core to lift your upper body off the ground.
 Simultaneously, rotate your torso to bring the dumbbell from your right side to the outside of your left knee.
 Your legs should remain flat against the ground during this upward movement.

 4. Slowly reverse the movement to lower your torso back down and return the dumbbell back to the ground above your right shoulder.
 This is one rep.